-NOTE 8 - Stockholders' Equity
+Note 7.
+Stockholders' Equity

-In September and October 2012, the Company received gross proceeds of \$10,400 for issuance of 7,708,502 shares of its Series B Preferred Stock at \$1.35 per share.
-The Series B Preferred Stock includes a liquidation preference of the original investment plus an accruing dividend at a rate of 6%, compounded annually, whether or not declared.
-The accruing dividend is payable upon a voluntary or involuntary liquidation or dissolution of the Company, upon conversion of the Series B Preferred Stock to common stock, upon redemption of the Series B Preferred Stock or at such time as the Company pays a dividend on other shares of its capital stock.
-The accruing dividend may be paid in cash or, at the option of the stockholder, additional shares of Series B Preferred Stock determined by dividing the amount of the accruing dividend by the Series B Preferred Stock purchase price as adjusted.
-There were \$821 and \$1,494 of undeclared cumulative preferred dividends as of December 31, 2013 and 2014, respectively, and \$1,848 as of June 30, 2015.
-Holders of shares of Series B Preferred Stock are entitled to votes equal to the number of shares of common stock into which such Series B Preferred Stock could be converted.
-Purchasers of the Series B Preferred Stock received anti-dilution rights whereby if the Company issues or sells additional shares of preferred or common shares at a purchase price below \$1.35 per share, the Company will issue additional shares to these purchasers of Series B Preferred Stock to effectively reduce their purchase price.
+In September and October 2012, we received gross proceeds of \$10.4 million for issuance of 2,733,468 shares of our Series B preferred stock at \$3.80 per share.
+The Series B preferred stock included a liquidation preference of the original investment plus an accruing dividend at a rate of 6%, compounded annually, whether or not declared.
+The accruing dividend was payable upon a voluntary or involuntary liquidation or dissolution of our Company, upon conversion of the Series B preferred stock to common stock, upon redemption of the Series B preferred stock or at such time as we paid a dividend on other shares of our capital stock.
+The accruing dividend could have been paid in cash or, at the option of the stockholder, additional shares of Series B preferred stock determined by dividing the amount of the accruing dividend by the Series B preferred stock purchase price as adjusted.
+There were \$2.6 million of undeclared cumulative preferred dividends as of August 2, 2016, the date we closed our initial public offering, and we paid those dividends in the form of shares of our common stock.
+Holders of shares of Series B preferred stock were entitled to votes equal to the number of shares of common stock into which such Series B preferred stock could be converted.

-Each share of Series B Preferred Stock can be converted into equal shares of common stock at the option of the Series B Preferred Stock holder at any time.
-In addition, the Series B Preferred Stock shares are automatically convertible into common shares upon the sale of shares of common stock to the public at a price per share of at least \$4.05 in a firm commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$30,000 of proceeds to the Company, net of underwriting discounts and commissions and after which the common stock is listed on an United States national securities exchange.
+Each share of Series B preferred stock could be converted into equal shares of common stock at the option of the Series B preferred stock holder at any time.
+In addition, the Series B preferred stock shares were automatically convertible into common shares upon the sale of shares of common stock to the public at a price per share of at least \$11.42 in a firm commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$30 million of proceeds to our company, net of underwriting discounts and commissions and after which the common stock is listed on an United States national securities exchange.
+Each Series B preferred stockholder was also entitled to receive the number of common shares equal to the Series B preferred stock original issue price divided by the initial public offering price per share.
+In addition, each Series B Preferred stockholder was entitled to receive the number of common shares equal to (1) the accrued dividends on the shares of Series B preferred stock divided by the original issue price of the Series B preferred stock and (2) the accrued dividends on the shares of Series B preferred stock divided by the initial public offering price per share in the offering.